-Since MaadiX release 202201, you have the option of subscribing to the backup service that is offered using the Borg software.
+Since MaadiX release 202301, you will have the option of subscribing to the backup service that is offered using the Borg software.
 The copies are stored on a remote server and encrypted at the source.

 The remote server does not know the key needed to decrypt the copies.